tarun1475/Alien-Invasion/README.md

 ## Designing a finite state machine in Javascript

+State machines are generally represented with either Directed graphs or Two-dimensional tables.

 Designing a alien invasion simulation is a great example of finite state machine where we have different types of events which drive change of state in a program.